No. 8 UConn bounces back from loss with 84-60 rout of DePaul - NewsBreak

 No. 8 UConn bounces back from loss with 84-60 rout of DePaul

+Aaliyah Edwards had 19 points for the Huskies (16-5, 10-1 Big East), who were once again without three starters because of injury.

-UConn, which fell by three points at home to Villanova on Wednesday, has not dropped consecutive games since the end of the 1992-93 season, a span of 1,044 games.
+UConn, which lost by three points at home to Villanova on Wednesday night, has not dropped consecutive games since the end of the 1993 season, a span of 1,044 games.

 Aneesah Morrow had 20 points and 16 rebounds, and Deja Church added 17 points for DePaul (19-7, 11-4), which lost by two points to UConn in Chicago last month.

-UConn outrebounded DePaul 47-37 this time around, outscored its opponent 62-30 in the paint and had 18 second-chance points to just seven for the Blue Demons.
+UConn outrebounded DePaul 47-37, outscored its opponents 62-30 in the paint and had 18 second-chance points to just seven for the Blue Demons.

-Juhasz and Edwards, who combined for just six points and two rebounds against Villanova, accounted for 23 points by halftime in this one, leading the Huskies to a 42-29 lead at intermission.
+Juhasz and Edwards combined for just six points and two rebounds against Villanova.
+They accounted for 23 points by halftime in this one, leading the Huskies to a 42-29 lead at intermission.

 UConn improved to 21-1 all-time against DePaul, with the lone loss coming in the teams' first meeting in 1983.